Minimally invasive heart surgery

 Rarely, a minimally invasive heart surgery may need to change to an open-heart surgery.
 For example, this might happen if the surgeon thinks it's not safe to continue with the minimally invasive approach.

 How you prepare

-Before minimally invasive heart surgery, your doctor and treatment team will explain to you what to expect before, during and after the surgery.
+Before minimally invasive heart surgery, your care team tells you what to expect before, during and after the surgery.
 You also learn about the risks and benefits of the procedure.

-Before being admitted to the hospital for your surgery, talk to your family about your hospital stay and discuss help you might need when you return home.
-Your doctor and treatment team will give you instructions to follow during your recovery when you return home.
+Before you go to the hospital for your surgery, talk to your family or caregiver about your hospital stay.
+Discuss the help you'll need when you return home.

 Food and medications

-- At what time you should stop eating or drinking the night before the surgery
+- At what time you should stop eating or drinking before the procedure.

 Clothing and personal items

-Your treatment team might recommend bringing several items to the hospital, including:
+Your care team might suggest that you bring some items to the hospital, including: